jmeggles/05_Daily_Planner/README.md

 - (https://

 ## How it works
 Click the link which opens the planner.
-Add events or tasks in the allotted time sections.
-These can be saved to local storage for quick access.
-The color of that task will reflect the time of day based on past (grey), present, or future.
+Add events or tasks in the allotted timeblocks.
+The color of that block will reflect the time of day based on past (grey), present (red), or future (green), which is to let you know if/when that task should be completed.
+These can be saved using the blue save button next to that timeblock.
+It saves to local storage for quick access.

 ### Criteria needed
 ```